AayushParekh22/PitStop-Analytics/README.md

 5. Execute `personal_analysis.py` to find and analyze specific driver statistics based on name similarity.

 ## Contributing
-Contributions to the F1 Data Explorer are welcome.
+Contributions to PitStop Analytics are welcome.
 Whether it's refining the scraping algorithms, expanding the data analysis capabilities, or improving documentation, your input is valuable.

 ## Feedback
 If you encounter any issues or have suggestions, please open an issue in the GitHub repository.

 ## License
-The F1 Data Explorer is open-sourced under the MIT license.
+PitStop Analytics is open-sourced under the MIT license.

 ---

-Embark on your journey through the thrilling races and fascinating data of Formula 1 with the F1 Data Explorer!
+Embark on your journey through the thrilling races and fascinating data of Formula 1 with the PitStop Analytics!